-(B) To ensure compliance with the structural requirements (CS 29.309), vibration requirements (CS 29.251), and flutter requirements (CS 29.629), the all-engines-operating V{NE} should be restricted so that the maximum demonstrated main rotor tip Mach number will not be exceeded at 1.11 V{NE} for any approved combination of altitude and ambient temperature.
+(B) To ensure compliance with the structural requirements (CS 27.309), vibration requirements (CS 27.251), and flutter requirements (CS 27.629), the all-engines-operating V{NE} should be restricted so that the maximum demonstrated main rotor tip Mach number will not be exceeded at 1.11 V{NE} for any approved combination of altitude and ambient temperature.
 Previous rotorcraft cold weather tests have shown that the rotor system may exhibit several undesirable and possibly hazardous characteristics due to compressibility effects at high advancing blade tip Mach numbers.
 As the centre of pressure of the advancing rotor blade moves aft near the blade tip due to the formation of localised upper surface shock waves, rotor system loads may increase, the rotor system may exhibit an aerodynamic instability such as rotor weave, rotorcraft vibration may increase substantially, and rotorcraft static or dynamic stability may be adversely affected.
 Which, if any, of these adverse characteristics are exhibited at high rotor tip Mach numbers is dependent on the design of each particular rotor system.
-EASA and the FAA experience has shown that some adverse characteristics exist for all the types of rotor systems (articulated, semirigid, rigid, etc.) and the various rotor blade designs evaluated at high advancing blade tip Mach numbers during past certification programmes.
+EASA and the FAA experience with high advancing blade tip Mach number has shown that different types of rotor systems (articulated, semi-rigid, rigid, etc.) have various adverse characteristics.
 Therefore, it has been EASA and the FAA policy to establish V{NE} so that it is not more than 0.9 times the maximum speed substantiated for advancing blade tip Mach number effects for the critical combination of altitude, approved Power-ON rotor speed, and ambient temperature conditions.
-This policy was incorporated as a specific regulatory requirement with Amendment 29-24 to § 29.1505.
+This policy was incorporated as a specific regulatory requirement with Amendment 27-21 to § 27.1505.
 High main rotor tip Mach numbers obtained power off at higher-than-normal main rotor rotational speeds should not be used to establish the maximum Power-ON tip Mach number V{NE} limit.
 In addition, since the onset of adverse conditions associated with high tip Mach numbers can occur with little or no warning and amplify very rapidly, no extrapolation of the maximum demonstrated main rotor tip Mach number V{NE} limitation should be allowed.